 Types of Fertilizer for Different Conditions

 If you want to apply fertilizer in the fall, a quality winterizer fertilizer that is high in potassium is often best.
-You can also use these fertilizers in the spring with great results, if you want to.
+You can also use these fertilizers in the spring with great results, if you want to, but these are the best spring lawn fertilizers to use in my view.

 Potassium is important to grass in a number of ways, including in helping it resist extreme temperature changes, disease, and stress.